habnabit/pycon2014/description.rst

 also come away knowing how to make an extensible interface that doesn't require subclassing from the library's user.

+Note of course that this is very idealised--an attentive and excited attendee could likely come away with this knowledge, but it's unlikely that 30 or 45 minutes would be enough to explain the topic in sufficient detail to everyone.
+The true objective of the talk is to show the attendees that it doesn't have to be so hard to parse stream protocols.

 Description
 ===========